AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/General Hypotheses/Pressure_within_bubble.md

 When all of these equations are combined, the following relationship appears:

 $$C = k(\frac{4T}{R} + P_atm + \rho g \Delta h +  \rho g h_f)$$

+Due to the above reasoning concerning assumption of equilibrium, the above equation is a qualitative description of the relationships between different parameters, rather than a quantitative relationship.